laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

 *   **Hierarchy:** To make sure your moderators doesn't abuse with their permissions, you can enable hierarchy protection.
-This means that the bot will block a moderator trying to warn a member higher than him in the role hierarchy, like with the manual Discord actions.
+This means that the bot will block a moderator trying to warn a member higher than them in the role hierarchy, like with the manual Discord actions.

 *   **Multiple modlogs:** If you want to send all warnings, mutes, kicks and